September 2017 Review

 Please see the endnote for further explanation of gun types and current legal status.

-Figure 2: September 2016 incident reports by weapon type
+Figure 2: September 2017 reports by weapon type

 See Gun incidents in the UK page for details of incidents involving these gun types.